 But anyway, she got into the bookmark making and now I have a new set of free printable coloring bookmarks to share with you.
-I threw in the original three for those readers who didn’t download them the first time, but it’s easy enough to print just the new ones if you prefer.
+I threw in the original three for those readers who didn't save them the first time, but it's easy enough to print just the new ones if you prefer.

 You can print the bookmarks and use them as is, or you can print and color them.
 Allie printed a whole bunch of them and gave one to each of her church friends.

 We print our bookmarks on 32 lb paper.
 It's not as thick or heavy as cardstock, but it has a nice bulk to it which makes the bookmark hold up better than traditional 20 lb printer paper.
 After printing, we color with these colored pencils (I have the48 pack but wish I had the 72) or these markers, fold in half, and use double-sided tape to secure the long edge.
 When it's doubled over like that, the 32 lb paper is flexible but not at all flimsy and doesn't unnecessarily stretch the book's spine.

 On a different but related note, I bought a used book for grad school in January (sight unseen, from a used bookstore on Amazon), and the last owner had dog-eared about ⅓ of the pages.
 It drives me crazy and I am compelled to unfold them as I read.
 Who does that?

 We need bookmarks instead of that madness.
 If I knew who that reader was, I'd send him some bookmarks just for good measure.

 And I might include a note asking him to stop desecrating his books.